 Before you throw out your fabric softener, it is worth reading the full news story.
 It also states that dryer sheets do not have the same problems.
 Unfortunately, it also doesn’t state which brand of fabric softener can make clothes more flammable.
 This fabric softener may only be sold in Canada, we simply don’t know.
-There is research being done on the flammable properties of fabric softener currently because of this case, so we’ll keep you updated.
+Research is being carried out on the flammable properties of fabric softener because of this case.

 Is fabric softener the same as fabric conditioner?

-No, fabric softener isn’t the same as fabric conditioner.
+No, fabric softener isn’t the same as a fabric conditioner.
 Fabric softener softens your clothes and gives them a fresh smell.
-Fabric conditioner on the other hand prevents stretching and fading and also softens your clothes.
+Fabric conditioner, on the other hand, prevents stretching and fading and also softens your clothes.

 So, if you think your clothes need a little bit more protection, use fabric conditioner.
 If you just want your clothes soft and fresh, use fabric softener.
 They both provide a certain amount of protection for your clothes, it just depends on the degree of protection you are after.

 If you want to buy fabric softener in bulk to save some money, but are worried about it going off before you get the chance to use it, you can rest easy.
 Fabric softener doesn’t go off, well, not exactly.
 Like a lot of household products, fabric softener doesn’t have a use-by date, but its performance can weaken over time.

 However, if you do notice your fabric softener not performing as well as it once did, just add a little more into the wash.
 Sure you’re going to use more, and each wash will cost a little extra, but it saves wasting any of your bulk purchase!